 Permanently stopping supply of recycled water

-If your recycled water scheme is going to shut down and permanently stop supplying recycled water, you (as the the scheme manager, recycled water provider or other declared entity) must notify the Department of Natural Resources, Mines and Energy.
+If your recycled water scheme is going to shut down and permanently stop supplying recycled water, you (as the the scheme manager, recycled water provider or other declared entity) must notify the Department of Regional Development, Manufacturing and Water.

 As the recycled water service provider or scheme manager, you must complete the Notice of intent to permanently stop supply form (PDF, 594KB) and provide this to the department (unless there is a reasonable explanation):